Qiao Guanhua: After the establishment of the People's Republic of China

-The Cultural Revolution period
+The Cultural Revolution

 With the outbreak of the Cultural Revolution in 1966, Qiao Guanhua was denounced along with Chen Yi and Ji Pengfei as a counterrevolutionary, but Premier Zhou Enlai protected them and they survived the turmoil of that period.
 In 1969, Qiao was appointed head of the Chinese delegation for the talks with the Soviet Union regarding the Zhenbao Island, where military fighting had erupted.
 In 1971, he led the Chinese delegation to the 26th Session of the United Nations General Assembly when China's seat was handed over to the People's Republic of China, and continued to lead Chinese delegations to the UN until 1976.
 In 1972, when President of the United States Richard Nixon visited China, he was put in charge of negotiations with Henry Kissinger and drafting the joint communiqué.

 In 1973, due to the success of the Sino-U.S. negotiations, and after a personal commendation by Mao, Qiao Guanhua took on increasingly important roles.
-He was elected a member of the CPC Central Committee, and later was appointed Minister of Foreign Affairs in 1974, confirmed by the 4th National People's Congress in 1975.
+He was elected a member of the Central Committee of the Chinese Communist Party, and later was appointed Minister of Foreign Affairs in 1974, confirmed by the 4th National People's Congress in 1975.
 However, in this period, he was perceived as supporting the Gang of Four; in particular, he made a speech denouncing his former mentor Zhou Enlai.
 He later made an apology to Zhou, which was accepted.

 Following Mao Zedong's death in 1976 and the Gang's arrest, Qiao was quickly removed from office and replaced as Foreign Minister by Huang Hua, though he nominally remained an adviser to the Chinese People's Association for Friendship with Foreign Countries.
 In 1982, he was allowed to resume political activities.
 He died of cancer in September 1983, aged 70.

 Personal life

-Qiao Guanhua married with diplomat Gong Peng in 1943.
-The two had a son, Qiao Zonghuai, who served as vice-minister of Foreign Affairs.
+Qiao Guanhua married diplomat Gong Peng in 1943.
+They had a son, Qiao Zonghuai, who served as vice-minister of Foreign Affairs.
 Their daughter, Qiao Songdu, graduated from Tianjin Medical University.
 In 2008, she finished the book ‹Qiao Guanhua and Gong Peng – My father and my mother›.
 In 1970, Gong Peng died of a cerebral hemorrhage.
-In 1973, Qiao Guanhua married Zhang Hanzhi, adopted daughter of the revolutionary journalist Zhang Shizhao and English interpreter for chairman Mao himself, after she divorced Hong Junyan.
+In 1973, Qiao Guanhua married Zhang Hanzhi, adopted daughter of the revolutionary journalist Zhang Shizhao and English interpreter for chairman Mao, after she divorced Hong Junyan.
 Hung Huang is Qiao Guanhua's stepdaughter.